 Carshalton Rifle Club is one of the leading target shooting clubs in London with a wide range of activities and shooting disciplines available to our club members.
 Our club house and indoor range is open all year round and it’s possible to shoot five days a week.
 There is a style of shooting to appeal to just about everyone, ranging from air pistols through to small-bore and full-bore rifles.

 The aim of our club is to promote the sport of Target Shooting within the UK, and as such, we welcome inquiries from anyone with a genuine interest in taking up the sport.
 Within our club, we have members with a wide variety of skills and interests.
-Adding to this, we actively promote internal and external competitions as a way of improving a shooter’s skill – but the emphasis is on enjoying the sport!
+Adding to this, we actively promote internal and external competitions as a way of improving a shooter’s skill – however, this not compulsory and the emphasis is on enjoying the sport!
 Do remember though, as with all sports, you get more out of it the more you put in!

 Our club is growing, and our membership is expanding to even more groups of people – our average member’s age has been steadily falling and now sits at around 35.

 Who we are

 We are Carshalton Rifle Club, a Community Amateur Sports Club based in the heart of Surrey.
 We are open throughout the year; five evenings a week, plus some sunday mornings for muzzle loading pistol.
 This means that it is possible to shoot a staggering 280 sessions a year, when combined with the sessions that take place at the ranges at Bisley for full bore and muzzle loading pistol.

 Historically, our club can trace its roots back to 1862, when it was formed as the Carshalton Detachment of the Surrey Rifle Volunteers.
 In 1908, these volunteers became part of the Territorial Force, and a drill hall and miniature rifle range was erected in The Square, Carshalton, as the unit headquarters.